MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/migrate-to-operations-manager-managed-instance.md

 monikerRange: '>=sc-om-2019'
 ---

-# Migrate from Operations Manager on-premises to Operations Manager managed instance (preview)
+# Migrate from Operations Manager on-premises to Monitor SCOM managed instance (preview)

-This article provides detailed information on how you can migrate from Operations Manager on-premises to Operations Manager managed instance (preview).
+This article provides detailed information on how you can migrate from Operations Manager on-premises to Monitor SCOM managed instance (preview).

 Provided the procedure for the following artifacts as an example: